Five-gallon trees at Walter Anderson Nursery

-Mission Hills Nursery offers a wide array of Kate Sessions Commitment trees and shrubs in 1, 5 and 15-gallon sizes.
+Mission Hills Nursery offers a small inventory of trees.
 Located in Mission Hills at 1525 Fort Stockton Drive, this nursery is the oldest one in San Diego and fun fact – was founded by Kate Sessions in 1910!
-Open from 8 to 5, 7 days a week.
-For further information, call them at 619.295.2808.
+Open from 8 – 5, 7 days a week, call them at 619.295.2808.